These Pumpkin Spice Cheesecake Bars are an easy, wonderful, dessert idea for the Holidays. Every one will love them, believe me!

 - Preheat oven to 350°F.

-- Spray a 9x13-in. baking dish lightly with cooking spray and set aside.
+- Spray a 9x13-inch baking dish lightly with cooking spray and set aside.

 - Combine first 6 ingredients crust ingredients in a medium bowl; whisk to blend.
 Using an electric mixer, beat the brown sugar, shortening and butter in large bowl until fluffy.
 Add the egg and molasses and beat until well blended.
 Add the flour mixture and mix just until blended.